rrnyquist/ebenezer/_Scripture/ESV/59_James.md

 But the one who looks into the perfect law, the law of liberty, and perseveres, being no hearer who forgets but a doer who acts, he will be blessed in his doing. ^0125

-If anyone thinks he is religious and does not bridle his tongue but deceives his heart, this person’s religion is worthless. ^0126
+If anyone thinks he is religious and does not bridle his tongue but deceives his heart, this person's religion is worthless. ^0126

-Religion that is pure and undefiled before God, the Father, is this : to visit orphans and widows in their affliction, and to keep oneself unstained from the world. ^0127
+Religion that is pure and undefiled before God, the Father, is this: to visit orphans and widows in their affliction, and to keep oneself unstained from the world. ^0127

 My brothers, show no partiality as you hold the faith in our Lord Jesus Christ, the Lord of glory. ^0201